How do I extract domains from plain text without uploading?

 Mentions count every time a hostname was detected.
 Unique hostnames is how many distinct full hostnames appeared before merging to website names.
 If the same site appears under several subdomains, you will see more hostnames than lines in the final list.

 Yes.
 Use Copy list or Download .txt after extraction.
-For CSV/JSON with frequency columns, use the domain extractor instead.
+For CSV/JSON with frequency columns, use the bulk domain extractor instead.

 Hostname detection uses the same parsing rules as the domain-extractor cluster; registrable roots follow conservative suffix heuristics suited for quick lists.